firejoust/mineflayer-GUI/README.md

 function windowHandler(window) {
   // perhaps you want to log all items whenever a window opens.
-This can be done with the getItems function: let items = bot.gui.getItems(window, {}); // By specifying an empty object {}, all items will be retrieved as an instance of a prismarineItem.
+This can be done with the getItems function: let items = await bot.gui.getItems(window, {}); // By specifying an empty object {}, all items will be retrieved as an instance of a prismarineItem.

   if (!items) {
     throw new Error(`Couldn't access window!
 Perhaps it has closed?`);